Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 stack will be shown by module avail (except for hidden modules for software that we deem most users may not directly load).
 However, not any combination of modules can be loaded together.
 In particular, software compiled with different programming environments cannot be used together.
-There are four types of
+There are five types of
 modules:

   - The module version contains `cpeGNU-yy.mm` (with `yy.mm` the version of the